Who is Cleo Scott Brown?

 At seven, she was in the car with her father when he was shot for trying to get the right to vote.
 At nine, she was watching her father pull up Klan crosses from the end of the road to their home.
-At ten, she was hiding while her older brothers and sisters did target practice in order to defend the house if the family got into a tight squeeze.
+At ten, she was hiding while her older brothers and sisters did target practice in order to defend the house if the family was attacked at night.
 At 11, she was helping adults learn how to pass the multi-part citizenship test required to register to vote.
 She got to become a little human guinea pig in a school integration experiment at age 12, an experience that proved to be more traumatic than the constant threat of being killed.
-And then at 17, she was off to experience the black power movement at the predominately black Grambling State University and at 21, affirmative action quotas and some racial healing at General Motors in Anderson, Indiana.
+And then at 17, she was off to experience the black power movement at the predominately Black Grambling State University and at 21, affirmative action quotas and some racial healing at General Motors in Anderson, Indiana.
 Her and her father’s direct personal experiences, combined with a lack of bitterness and anger, provide the rare but necessary combination that moves people to introspection and action.

-Cleo has had the opportunity to share this very unique story with audiences across the country, helping to bring enlightenment and understanding about the very complex and oftentimes emotional subject of American race relations.
-She received the HBO Beah Richards Spirit Award in 2005 for her work in this area.
+Cleo has had the opportunity to share this very unique story with audiences across the country, including colleges, schools, churches, and civic organizations.
+The uses her talks, writing, and workshops to help bring enlightenment and understanding about the very complex and oftentimes emotional subject of American race relations.
+She received the HBO Beah Richards Spirit Award for her work in this area.

-Active in Her Community
+In Her Community

-Cleo is a Goose Creek, South Carolina resident and a retiree of a South Carolina utility where she worked as a Risk Manager.
+Cleo is a Goose Creek, SC resident and a retiree of a South Carolina utility where she worked as a Risk Manager.
 At the time of her retirement, she was also the Chairman of the Board of the Electric Public Power Insurance Consortium and a member of the FM Global Insurance Company Risk Management Executive Committee representing the utility industry.